osmcode/osmcode.github.io/_osmium_tool_manual/11_change_files.md

 Sometimes you don't want to apply changes to an OSM file, but to a database or so.
 For instance when you are upgrading a `osm2pgsql` rendering database.
-If you have a lot of change files, it is often better to merge them into one larger change file and then apply that one using `osm2pgsql`.
+If you have a lot of change files, it is often better to merge them into one larger change file and then use that one to do the database import.
 Merging is done with

     osmium merge-changes --simplify ch456.osc.gz ch457.osc.gz \
         -o merged-changes.osc.gz